 The airline launched flights in 2009 and carried nearly 50 million passengers in its first two years of flying.
 Upon the launch of the new Alitalia, the airline acquired another struggling Italian airline and its main competitor at the time, Air One.
 Air One offered low-cost flights across Europe and — with its regional subsidiary Air One CityLiner — domestic flights within Italy.
 When Alitalia acquired Air One, it took on both Air One and Air One CityLine.
 Each airline remained as separate brands, however, Air One CityLiner was rebranded Alitalia CityLiner to distinguish the difference between the international offering from Alitalia and the regional offering from CityLiner.

-The airline was part-owned by Etihad Airways and is one of the member airlines of the Etihad Airways Partner alliance.
+The airline was part-owned by Etihad Airways and was one of the member airlines of the Etihad Airways Partner alliance.
 Alitalia was also a member of the SkyTeam airline alliance.

-The airline fleet consisted both narrow and wide-body aircraft for short to long haul destinations including the US.
+The airline fleet consisted of both narrow and wide-body aircraft for short to long haul destinations, including the US.

 |Bari||Bari Karol Wojtyła Airport||BRI|